dfeng/theoxfordspires/about.md

 ## Alice Wong

-- Bachelor of Arts in Politics and East European Studies, University College London
+- Bachelor of Arts (BA) in Politics and East European Studies, University College London

 Alice is the Assistant Programme Coordinator of the Oxford Spires Summer School.
 At a young age, she started to tutor English and Mandarin as well as mentoring dozens of students in Hong Kong.
 She also has experience teaching English to students in China, such as Yunnan and Tibet.
 In addition, Alice has had the opportunity to visit and teach at international and local primary schools for students with special needs in Hong Kong.
 She has dedicated a great amount of time to servicing the community, and her caring nature and accomplishments have been recognised by the English Schools Foundation through the Chairman’s Award for Excellence in 2013.